 Spider mites also hate cold water, so a quick rinse or wipe with chilled H₂O can work wonders.

-Not only will these protect your croton from spider mites, but also help keep your plants looking vibrant.
+Not only will these protect your croton from spider mites, but they also help keep your plants looking vibrant.

 Thrips

-Thrips can be a pain to deal with, they often fly away if you get too close.
+Thrips can be a pain to deal with; they often fly away if you get too close.

 You can also coat the undersides of the leaves with diatomaceous earth.

 As with spider mites, thrips prefer a dry, dusty environment.
-Make a part of your croton plant care regimen to wipe down the leaves and make sure its potting soil never dries out.
+Make a part of your Croton plant care regimen to wipe down the leaves and make sure its potting soil never dries out.